dotansimha/graphql-code-generator/website/docs/migration/from-0-18.md

     - typescript-compatibility
 ```

-> Note: If `typescript-react-apollo` plugin also specified in your config file, it will generate backward-compatibily for it.
+> Note: If `typescript-react-apollo` plugin also specified in your config file, it will generate backward-compatibility for it.